Common Anxiety Medications, Types of Medication for Anxiety & Side Effects

 Common Medications for Depression and Anxiety List

 The “list of medication for anxiety and depression names” may include the following.
-Several types of medication can treat the symptoms of anxiety.
+The signs and symptoms of anxiety can be managed with a variety of drugs.
 According to the Anxiety and Depression Association of America (ADAA)[2], the four major classes of drugs for anxiety disorders are as follows:

 Selective Serotonin Reuptake Inhibitors

-Although selective serotonin reuptake inhibitors (SSRIs) are a type of antidepressant, doctors commonly prescribe them to people with anxiety and obsessive-compulsive disorder (OCD).
-According to one article[3], doctors consider SSRIs to be the first-line drug treatment for anxiety.
-SSRIs work by stopping nerve cells in the brain from reabsorbing serotonin, which is a chemical that plays a vital role in mood regulation.
+Although selective serotonin reuptake inhibitors (SSRIs) are antidepressants, doctors prescribe them to people with anxiety and obsessive-compulsive disorder (OCD).
+According to one article[3], doctors consider SSRIs the first-line treatment for anxiety.
+SSRIs stop nerve cells in the brain from reabsorbing serotonin, a vital chemical in mood regulation.

 Examples of SSRIs as a medication for severe anxiety and depression may include: